LubinKerhuel/hugo/content/project/autopilot-plane/index.md

   - Signal conditioning: the pitot tube pressure sensor (MP3V 5004 DP) is done with a MCHP ADC converter which integrate an analog amplifier.
 Converted pressure is sent to the microcontroller through the I2C bus.
 See [build and test](/post/pitot-build/) page.
 - **GPS**: based on a $\mu$blox M8N chip providing up to 10Hz refresh rate and provided good results compared to competitors chips.
 - **Data logger**: OpenLager board to log on SD card.
 It allows logging continuous UART output flow with at a baud up to 2 470 000 (much higher than a 115 200 baud rate that OpenLog data logger cannot sustain.).
-- **Radio link**: 3DR Sik based Radio module for Mavlink telemetry (plane attitude, position, Way Point and Parameters tuning) with [qgroundcontrol](http://qgroundcontrol.com/) base station running on most platforms (PC, android, windows, Linux).
+- **Radio link**: 3DR Sik based Radio module for MAVLink telemetry (plane attitude, position, Way Point and Parameters tuning) with [qgroundcontrol](http://qgroundcontrol.com/) base station running on most platforms (PC, android, windows, Linux).
 - **Action cam**: RunCam2 to film the plane and its surface control from the top; getting a visual behavior of the autopilot in the action.

 {{< figure